 The Philippines has a combination of regulators.
 Each takes their roles seriously.
 First, the Banco Sentral ng Pilipinas or “BSP” is the country’s central bank, whose role is to maintain the stability of the Philippine Peso among other duties.
 The Securities and Exchange Commission has oversight responsibility for the local financial market.
 Its objective is to protect investors while maintaining the stability of the capital market.
 The SEC has issued licences to local brokers, but Filipinos tend to deal with international brands with stellar reputations.

-Step-by-Step guide for trading forex in the Philippines
+Step-by-Step guide how to start forex trading forex in the Philippines

 Once you have studied forex trading articles and learned the lingo, you may now have enough awareness to proceed to the next steps.
 Much of what follows is intended for a beginner.
 More experienced traders have already completed these initial steps, but for a newcomer, practice and developing an acceptable strategy can only occur after a broker has been chosen.
 Investing time, in the beginning, will help you survive and thrive down the road.
 Patience is a prerequisite, but here are the five steps to begin your journey into this exciting world:

 - Choose a Broker: Your broker will be your business partner in this endeavour.
 It will give you access to the forex market, which has over $6.6 trillion in daily turnover.
 Only a small piece of this volume relates to retail traders, but it is still significant.
-If you wish to follow the trend of going with a well-respected international brand, then large brokers like the IG Group and eToro are good choices.
+If you wish to follow the trend of going with a well-respected international brand, then large brokers like the IG Group are good choices.
 Safety and security are your first concerns, and these two giants have great track records in each area.
-(For more information: https://www.forextraders.com/forex-brokers/forex-broker-tips/ ) [Forextraders.com to insert Table of Brokers here]
+(For more information: Forex Broker Tips).

 - Open & Fund an Account: Whatever broker you choose, you will want one that provides a free demo system for practice trading.
 It is paramount that you become familiar with the broker’s trading platform, especially how to make orders when opening a position and how to insert a stop-loss order to protect against a market move against your trade.
 The account opening process will require the uploading of personal ID information.
 These documents are specified in the broker’s instructions, as per international law.
 When the broker gives you the green light, it is time to fund your account.
 Start with a small amount, and use the payment method supported by the broker, which is best for you.
 You can always increase your balance later.

 - Manage Your Risk: Losses can occur, but you want to be able to come back from losses and trade again.
-Risk management techniques will help you here with position sizing and stop-loss orders.
-(For more information: https://www.forextraders.com/forex-education/forex-money-management/key-risk-management-principles-for-forex-trading/ )
+Risk management principles will help you here with position sizing and stop-loss orders.

 - Enjoy Your Process: Not everyone is meant to be a trader, but your strategy will help you gain valuable experience on how to win at this activity.
 You also want to enjoy the process, as well.
 Take your time.
 There is no need to rush.
 Patience is a good thing.